 Table of contents

-I also did a recent podcast on why we chose a healthshare (and our how we use it with our DPC):
+I also did a recent podcast on having a healthshare with a DPC:

 I also did a podcast on why a healthshare isn’t for everyone (and it shares my experience as of fall 2023 with Zion — when we did have a member need fulfilled).